-Village Greens of Woodridge, a 118 acre, 18-hole golf course was purchased by the Village of Woodridge through referendum in 1972.
-The golf course is managed by the District through an intergovernmental agreement with the Village of Woodridge that has been in place since 1997.
+Village Greens of Woodridge, a 118-acre, 18-hole golf course, was purchased by the Village of Woodridge through referendum in 1972.
+The District manages the golf course through an intergovernmental agreement with the Village of Woodridge that has been in place since 1997.
 The District approved a five-year strategic plan, the result of efforts by District staff to "facilitate a clear vision for the highest and best use of the municipal golf course and to structure the optimum management model to ensure that a valuable recreation amenity can be provided to the citizens on a basis that is fiscally self-sustaining."
-Through vigilant analysis and far-reaching community input, supporting the effort to maintain open space for recreational purposes, the execution of a long-term lease agreement between the two governmental bodies was completed in 2013.
-The agreement permits continued management of the golf course by the District with the District responsible for all debt issuance and for any financial losses or gains of the golf course for the 25 year duration of the lease.
+Through vigilant analysis and far-reaching community input supporting the effort to maintain open space for recreational purposes, the execution of a long-term lease agreement between the two governmental bodies was completed in 2013.
+The agreement permits continued management of the golf course by the District with the District responsible for any debt issuances and for any financial losses or gains of the golf course for the 25 year duration of the lease.

 The 2018, 2019 and 2020 seasons proved to be the most challenging years of golf course operations since the District assumed management.
 A combination of factors led to a drastic decline in revenues during the three seasons, requiring decisions in terms of operational strategy and capital funding moving forward.

+VILLAGE GREENS OF WOODRIDGE (CONTINUED)

-Rounds and revenues were down dramatically due to an unusual amount of weather related events, turf disease, major greens vandalism, and COVID-19 impacts which forced course closures, riding cart restrictions and poor course conditions.
-In late 2019, management made a decision to embark on an out-of-box membership program to help increase interest in golf and revenue.
-The program which offered a \$198 two-year membership ended up resulting in over 3,000 memberships and almost \$600,000 in revenues to be amortized over the 2 years of the program.
-The cash influx and revenue realized were able to help offset losses incurred due to COVID-19 mandated restrictions and course improvements.
-The District had budgeted to lose approximately\$135,000 for the 2021 season however, the golf course saw a return to profitability in 2021 with revenue exceeding expenses by \$56,000 from operations.
+In late 2019, management made a decision to embark on an out-of-the-box membership program to help increase interest in golf and revenue.
+The program, which offered a \$198 two-year membership, sold more than 3,000 memberships resulting in nearly \$600,000 in revenues to be amortized over the two years of the program.
+Given the success of the program, the District decided to offer a second two-year membership for the 2022-2023 golf seasons but with an increased fee of \$398.
+While fee increase led to a smaller membership group, it generated over \$300,000 over the two-year period.
+2021 experienced a return to profitability mainly driven by the membership program and related ancillary costs.
+However, 2022 was a difficult one.
+Weather related issues led to a delayed start to the season and the course was never able to catch up, resulting in an operating loss of approximately \$81,000.

+BY THE NUMBERS ROUNDS PLAYED AT VILLAGE GREENS